-Learning Outcomes Relevant modules C5.1 Evaluate the appropriateness of different approaches to solving a range of problems arising in a professional environment, both technical and ethical.
-DES5DES BCU5CON BSU5PCO C5.2 Analyse the influence of the wider environment on the implementation of sustainable features in buildings.
-DES5DES BCU5CON CON5TE3
+Learr ning Outcomes Relevant modules C5.1 Evaluate the appropriateness of different approaches to solving a range of problems arising in a professional environment, both technical and ethical.
+DES5DES BCU5CON RET5COP C5.2 Analyse the influence of the wider environment on the implementation of sustainable features in buildings.
+DES5DES BCU5CON CON5TE2